 Heat pump (replaces both AC and furnace): $7,500–15,000

-Net effective cost of a heat pump after credits is often $5,500–10,000 - less than a traditional AC + furnace combo.
+Net effective cost of a heat pump after credits and rebates can be meaningfully lower than the sticker price, and sometimes less than a traditional AC + furnace combo when incentives apply.

 When a Heat Pump Wins